nscanino/UFO-Project/README.md

   3. Run all cells in order.
   4. When you run the last cell, you will be prompted to enter the keyword(s) you wish to search by.
   5. *important* The program only works if you enter a keyword that IMDb recognizes.
 It's probably best to first search for the keyword you want on IMDb to confirm that it actually will give results.
-  6. You can filter by multiple keywords by separating them with a /
+  6. You can filter by multiple keywords by separating them with a /.
   7. You can queue multiple scrapes by entering 'n' into the second prompt and repeating steps 4-6.
 When you are finished queuing scrapes, enter 'y'.
   8. Now go do something that takes a while, and when you come back the data you wanted should be in a .csv in the same folder you ran the code from!

 #### Scrape_NUFORC.ipynb
   1. This one is more straightforward.
 You simply need to have pandas and BeautifulSoup.
-Run all cells in order and you should be left with a semi-usable .csv containing info on all report made to NUFORC in the last ~100 years.
+Run all cells in order and you should be left with a semi-usable .csv containing info on all reports made to NUFORC in the last ~100 years.

 #### Analysis.ipynb
   1. I don't recommend doing anything with this yet.
 It's outdated and hasn't been updated to reflect changes made in the source files.